 An ILO in World Language Exploration is an opportunity to practice and improve communication, reading, and writing skills while studying a language not offered at MAUMHS.
 Student must have proven ability to work independently.
 Off-site time with a community mentor is strongly encouraged.
 This is not equivalent to a leveled language course.

-DESIGN & TECHNOLOGY EDUCATION (Back to Table of Contents)
+DESIGN & TECHNOLOGY EDUCATION

 Proficiencies: